LordSnoosh/SEIR2222/work/w06/d2/deploy-express-heroku.md

 Once the Heroku CLI is installed, type `heroku login` anywhere in terminal and follow the instructions to log in using your Heroku account's credentials.

+You can check the status/expiration of your auth token by running `heroku auth:token`.

 ## Deploy the App!